Equity

 Equity Goal for The Study

 The MDTA will incorporate equity considerations and practices during the National Environmental Policy Act (NEPA) planning process from scoping through the Record of Decision for the Bay Crossing Study: Tier 2 NEPA (Tier 2 Study).
 Meaningful participation from individuals and groups historically excluded, overburdened and underserved will be encouraged.
-The MDTA will ensure the needs and concerns of individuals and communities are incorporated into the Tier 2 Study to establish a fair and equitable transportation decision.
+The MDTA will ensure the needs and concerns of individuals and communities are considered throughout the Tier 2 Study to establish a fair and equitable transportation decision.

 Chesapeake Bay Crossing Study (Tier 2) Equity Survey